 My kids really, really like sweet potatoes.
 My oldest would eat several in a meal easily, and he loves them with some healthy fats like butter or coconut oil, and bit of salt.
 One of our favorite recipes is stuffed sweet potatoes, because it’s so easy to make and is very filling.

 These are surprisingly great for breakfast and you could substitute any meat or leftover meat for the sausage.
 I make a bunch of these ahead of time and wrap in foil for quick meals.
+Just pop them in the oven to heat them up.
 They are also wonderful post-workout meals after weight training to refuel muscles without grains.

-If you bake the sweet potatoes, and assemble the toppings, you can also make a “Sweet Potato Bar” to let everyone in your family create their own stuffed sweet potato creation.
+If you bake the sweet potatoes, and assemble all the fillings and toppings, you can also make a “sweet potato bar” to let everyone in your family create their own stuffed sweet potato creation.

 Yield 4 -6

-- Bake sweet potatoes for 45 minutes to an hour until soft (can be done ahead of time and re-heated)
+- Bake sweet potatoes for 45 minutes to an hour or until soft.

 - Brown sausage in a large skillet.

-- When it is almost browned, dice onion and add.
+- When it is almost browned, add diced onion.

 - When onions have started to soften, add the spinach.

 - Saute until all are cooked and spice to taste.